West 11th Street Cemetery Renewal

 1. Complete the urgent repairs in a high quality, aesthetic and, enduring way- COMPLETED JANUARY 2023

-2. Create a maintenance and reserve fund for cleaning, repairs and landscaping
+2. Create a maintenance and reserve fund for cleaning, repairs and landscaping – FUNDRAISING IN PROGRESS – DONATE NOW >>

 3. Open the cemetery to the public, and guide visitors through educational signage, audio tours, and docent-led tours

-To date, our committee has raised (and spent!) the funds needed to complete Phase I, and has been actively planning for Phase II including ongoing maintenance, cleaning, repairs, and landscaping.
+To date, our committee has raised (and spent!) the funds needed to complete Phase I, and has turned its attention to Phase II: ongoing maintenance, cleaning, repairs, and landscaping.
 With your financial support, this too can be accomplished.
 We hope to raise an additional $233,000.
 Please give as generously as your circumstances permit – gifts to date have ranged from under $180 to over $50,000.
 Gifts of any amount are greatly appreciated and will be recognized.
-On September 11, 2023, we held a rededication ceremony and donor appreciation event at the W, 11th Street Cemetery and hope to hold other such events at the site as we meet our goals for Phases II and III.

 Donate below to save the West 11th Street Cemetery and share this treasure with the public.